Supersharpie/SharpiesGearJudge/README.md

 The Judge watches your stats in real-time.
 * **Hit Cap Awareness:** If you are already Hit Capped, the addon dynamically reduces the value of Hit Rating on new items to prevent "fake upgrades."
 * **Tank Defense Protocol:** For tanks, it enforces the **490 Defense Cap** (TBC) or **440 Skill** (Era).
 It applies massive score penalties if swapping an item would drop you below critical immunity thresholds.

+### 🔬 The Laboratory
+Stop guessing if breaking your set bonus is worth it.
+* **Virtual Paperdoll:** Drag and drop items from chat or your bags into **The Laboratory** to test loadouts without equipping them.
+* **2H vs. Dual Wield:** Directly compare a Two-Handed Weapon against a Main Hand + Off-Hand combo side-by-side.

 ### 🔮 Smart Projection (SimC-Lite)
 * **Gem Simulator (TBC):** The addon doesn't just read the gems currently in an item.
 It simulates **Strategy A (Match Socket Colors)** vs. **Strategy B (Pure Stats)** and projects the highest possible score for that item, ensuring you don't trash a powerful off-color item.